 Hawaiian Airlines is the 10th largest carrier in America — with its main hub in Honolulu (HNL) and a secondary hub on Maui (OGG), it flies to over 35 different destinations.

 With the addition of Orlando (MCO) in 2021, Hawaiian serves 16 destinations on the mainland U.S. — many of those being on the West Coast.

 In addition to its mainland destinations, Hawaiian Airlines also operates several short flights within Hawaii and long-hauls to Australia, New Zealand, and multiple Asian and South Pacific destinations.

 Just in case Hawaii isn’t enough of a paradise for you, you can fly Hawaiian all the way to amazing islands like Tahiti or the Philippines.

 Before you get to your destination, though, you need to board the plane.
 Boarding is one of the first parts of your trip, and every airline does it a little bit differently.

-To make sure you aren’t confused to start off your next Hawaiian Airlines flight, let’s take a look at its boarding process.
+To make sure you aren’t confused before you start off your next Hawaiian Airlines flight, let’s take a look at its boarding process.
 That way, you will know exactly what to do when it’s time to get on board.

 Hawaiian Airlines Boarding Zones

-Hawaiian Airlines has one of the more simple and easy-to-understand boarding processes among all of the U.S.-based airlines.
+Hawaiian Airlines has one of the more simple and easy-to-understand boarding processes among all the U.S.-based airlines.

 It allows certain passengers to pre-board and then use just 6 numbered zones to fill up the plane.
 Unless you are eligible for pre-boarding, all you really need to know is which numbered boarding group you are in.
 Once boarding begins, it will simply go in order.